thebigcrafter/oh-my-pmmp/README.md

 |      /omp upgrade <name>      |                                                   Upgrade a plugin                                                  | u, -u, --upgrade |  oh-my-pmmp.update |

 `NOTE:` To use all commands of Oh My PMMP, use `oh-my-pmmp.cmds` permission.

+# Advanced Topics

+## Developer Mode

+Turn on this mode in `config.yml` by changing `devMode` to `true`

+Some features will be unlocked after developer mode is enabled:
+- **Download plugins as folder**: Download the plugin and oh-my-pmmp will help you extract it by adding the word `true` after the install command.
+For example: `omp i latest ExamplePlugin true`

 # How do I contribute to Oh My PMMP?